 - What will you see?
 Bluffs, woods, the Root River, pastures, and delightful villages

 Wind your way through the incredibly picturesque Root River Valley on this prettiest scenic drive Minnesota has to offer.
-Along the byway, you’ll see many historic and natural points of interest.
-Discover small towns each with its own distinct quaintness offering restaurants, historic homes, and galleries.
+You’ll see many historic and natural points of interest along the byway.
+Discover small towns each with its distinct quaintness offering restaurants, historic homes, and galleries.

 Best Western Plus at La Crescent Event Center offers travelers a bar and restaurant right on the property.
 You’ll also find free parking and WiFi throughout the hotel.
 Past guests rated this one highly for its location in the town center within walking distance of downtown.
 Laundry facilities are onsite.